 I never knew what an eating disorder was until a friend said I had one.
-I was in year 9, and we will were learning about eating disorders.
+I was in year 9, and we were learning about eating disorders.
 I remember thinking this sounds similar to me, but I thought it was normal to want to eat healthier.
 My ‘healthier’ eventually turned into restrictive eating, obsessive thoughts around food and weight, ridiculous exercise regimes, isolation and cancelling on friends due to food at social events, mental breakdowns and increased anxiety/depression.
 My mind was consumed and my body was the battle ground.

 A year later, the Butterfly Foundation came for my school for a workshop and spoke about the signs and symptoms of eating disorders.
 I sent an email that night.
 I spoke via email for several months and they guided me to get help from medical professionals.